• Art Magazine

 In keeping with the demanding Pope's views, the person who is always striving to fulfill their duties does not actually make "good" resolutions, but above all and primarily resolves to torment themselves even more than before.

-There's talk of regular physical exercise, daily gymnastics, and lunch breaks at the swimming pool.
-Starting after Easter, communication at home will be in Spanish only, and the necessary vocabulary will have to be learned by then.
-A daily evening bike ride is planned, after an evening meal consisting entirely of home-cooked, healthy food.
+The plan calls for regular physical exercise, daily gymnastic exercises, and lunch breaks at the swimming pool.
+From Easter onwards, communication at home is to be exclusively in Spanish, and the necessary vocabulary is to be learned by then.
+A daily evening bike ride is planned, following a dinner consisting solely of home-cooked, healthy food.

-The bottom line is: As a rule, we tend to plan something terrible, something unpleasant, something we want to avoid, something that requires effort.
-The fact that this custom hasn't died out is probably due to the fact that it's simply too tempting to plan a fresh start for ourselves with the start of a new year.
+The bottom line is this: we usually resolve to do something terrible, something unpleasant that we want to avoid and that requires effort.
+The fact that this custom hasn't died out is probably due to the sheer temptation to plan a fresh start for ourselves at the beginning of a new year.

 Such “good intentions” can only be kept with tricks